Astro-Cafe-GameFi/AstroCafe.Solana.Unity-SDK/README.md

 # # AstroCafe.Solana.Unity-SDK

-AstroCafe.Solana.Unity-SDK is the interface to access [AstroCafe.Solana.Unity-Core](https://github.com/Astro-Cafe-GameFi/AstroCafe.Solana.Unity-Core).
+AstroCafe.Solana.Unity-SDK is a software development kit designed to facilitate seamless integration between the Solana blockchain and Unity games on both macOS and Windows platforms.
+This SDK provides all the essential tools, needed to enable game developers to connect their Unity-based applications on both macOS and Windows platforms with Solana's Web3 wallets, ensuring a smooth and efficient blockchain interaction within their games.
+This unity SDK acts as the interface to access AstroCafe.Solana.Unity-Core.
+[AstroCafe.Solana.Unity-Core](https://github.com/Astro-Cafe-GameFi/AstroCafe.Solana.Unity-Core).

 ## 📌 Dependencies